COVID-19 Information and Resources

 The State of California is taking proactive steps to ensure that workers affected by COVID-19 are protected from discrimination and understand all the benefits available to them.

-Please note: the state Employment Development Department (EDD) is working around-the-clock to process an unprecedented volume of claims and issue payments to Californians as quickly as possible.
-We are very grateful for your patience as EDD works to process tens of thousands of new claims each week.
+Please know the state Employment Development Department (EDD) is working to process an unprecedented volume of claims and issue payments to Californians as quickly as possible.
+We are grateful for your patience as EDD works to process tens of thousands of new claims each week.

 If your small business or private non-profit organization has been affected by COVID-19, you may be eligible for a low-interest federal loan from the U.S. Small Business Administration (SBA).
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act expanded resources and protections for small businesses during this crisis.

-Please visit the SBA website at this link to learn more about the options available to your small business.
-The U.S. Chamber of Commerce has also compiled a helpful guide and checklist on coronavirus emergency loans for small businesses at this link.
+Please visit the SBA website to learn more about the options available to your small business.
+The U.S. Chamber of Commerce has also compiled a helpful guide and checklist on coronavirus emergency loans for small businesses.

 The Paycheck Protection Program prioritizes millions of Americans employed by small businesses by authorizing up to $349 billion toward job retention and certain other expenses.

-The loan will be fully forgiven if 60% of funds are used for payroll costs and the remaining is used on interest on mortgages, rent, utilities and other expenses.
+The loan will be fully forgiven if 60% of funds are used for payroll costs and the remaining funds are used on interest for mortgages, rent, utilities and other expenses.

-If you are a current borrower under SBA 7(a), 504, and microloans, the SBA will pay 6 months of principal, interest, and any associated fees that borrowers owe.
+If you are a current borrower under SBA 7(a), 504, and have microloans, the SBA will pay six months of principal, interest, and any associated fees that borrowers owe.
 However, this relief is not available for PPP loans or EIDL loans.
-Borrowers do not have to apply for this assistance but should contact their lender regarding this payment relief for SBA to begin making payments.
+Borrowers do not have to apply for this assistance, but they should contact their lender regarding this payment relief for SBA to begin making payments.

 California Capital Access Program (CalCAP)

-CalCAP is a loan loss reserve program which may provide up to 100% coverage on losses as a result of certain loan default loans.
-It encourages banks and other financial institutions to make loans to small businesses that have difficulty obtaining financing.
-The full updated list of participating lenders can be found here.
+CalCAP is a loan loss reserve program that can provide up to 100% coverage on losses as a result of certain loan defaults.
+The program encourages banks and other financial institutions to make loans to small businesses that have difficulty obtaining financing.
+Please visit the CalCAP website for the updated list of participating lending institutions.

 California supports a network of small business technical assistance centers that provide free one-on-one consulting and no-cost or low-cost training to help businesses get funded, enter new markets, strengthen operations, build resiliency and more.
-Additionally, there are nonprofit lenders who work with California to help you access state loan programs.
+Additionally, nonprofit lenders are working with the State of California to help you access state loan programs.

 Commercial Eviction Moratorium - Ends August 31st